C191068/Ali_Khatami_lottery3/README.md

 you are willing to pay for a request in wei.
 It functions as an ID of the off-chain VRF job that runs in response to requests.<br>

+Fisrt to pick a gas lane we proabbly gonna have this gas lane or key hash store somewhere <br>
+ for that we gonna have it as a praameter of our main constructor and gonna save it as <br>
+ also a state variable <br>